MicrosoftDocs/visualstudio-docs.cs-cz/docs/extensibility/appliesto-element-visual-studio-templates.md

 - "&#124;" je operátor OR.

-- Znaky "&" a "+" jsou oba operátory AND.
+- Znaky "&" a "+" jsou oba operátory a.

 - Znak "!" je operátor NOT.